merge-inc-builds/sort/readme.txt

 == Installation ==

-- Upload the `wp-plugin-merge-inc-sort` folder to the `/wp-content/plugins/` directory.
+- Upload the `sort` folder to the `/wp-content/plugins/` directory.
 - Activate the plugin through the 'Plugins' menu in WordPress.
 - Configure sorting options in the admin menu 'SORT'.